-As an example consider the well known problem in geometry: the intersection of a plane with a cone, which leads to the four conic sections: the circle, hyperbola, ellipse and parabola, along with some degenerate case such as the intersection of two straight lines36.
-If we stick to such 3-dimensional cases, we can write equations in the three variables [x, y, z], and be sure that they each represent some physical geometry.
+As an example consider the well known problem in geometry: the intersection of a plane with a cone, which leads to the conic sections: the circle, hyperbola, ellipse and parabola, along with some degenerate cases, such as the intersection of two straight lines42.
+If we stick to such 3-dimensional objects, we can write equations in the three variables [x, y, z], and be sure that they each represent some physical geometry.
 For example $x^2 + y^2 + z^2 = r_0^2$ is a sphere of radius r_0 .

 The geometry and the algebra do not always seem to agree.
 Which is correct?
 In general the geometry only looks at the real part of the solution, unless you know how to tease out the complex solutions.
-However the roots of any polynomial are from \mathbb{C} , so we cannot ignore the imaginary roots, as Newton did.
-There is an important related Fundamental Theorems, known as Bézout's Theorem.
+However the roots of any polynomial are from \mathbb{C} , so we may not ignore the imaginary roots, as Newton did.
+There is an important related fundamental theorems, known as Bézout's theorem, that address this case, as described next.